nickaigi/happening_backend/readme.md

 Its Happening
 ==================

 Its Happening is a news delivery web app.
-If you want the news, think 'Its happening
+If you want the news, think `Its happening`
-'

 Why is this here ?
 ------------------